priyamdas2/BLOC/Simulation study/README.md

-## Simulation Study (with Gaussian likelihood scenario)
+## Simulation Study (Gaussian Likelihood Scenario)

-This folder contains scripts to reproduce the simulation results (with Gaussian likelihood scenario; `p<n`; here `p` is equivalent to `d` as in manuscript) reported in the manuscript.
+This folder contains scripts to reproduce the simulation results (with Gaussian likelihood scenario; `p < n`; here `p` is equivalent to `d` as defined in the manuscript) reported in the manuscript.
 The simulations are organized by method and followed by a summary step.

 ### Method: BLOC